Tanya-garg10/StellaDash-Data-Intelligence-Command-Center/README.md

 4. Push to branch (`git push origin feature/AmazingFeature`)
 5. Open Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 👥 Team

-Built with ❤️ for hackathons and data enthusiasts

 ## 🙏 Acknowledgments

 - Next.js team for amazing framework